priprii/FFXIVPlugins/README.md

 A version of [Cammy](https://github.com/UnknownX7/Cammy) with additional features:
 - IPC implementation for integration with TargetPyon.
 - Fix freecam interrupting doze.
+- Soon will refactor profiles which will fix some other bugs.

 ### TamaPyon (In Development)